karibou-ch/karibou-quad/README.md

 - NPM packaging systems

+# First iteration: May 2017
-# Milestones
+## Milestones
-project runs from 1st of May 2017 to 2nd of June 2017 approximately (~5 weeks)
+Project runs from 1st of May 2017 to 2nd of June 2017 approximately (~5 weeks to 40%)
 - Information retrieval ~ 1 week
   - state of the art, analysis of existing systems, ...
 - Analysis of the problem ~ 1 week